thaines/helit/README.md

 **gmm**: (Apache 2.0) A fairly standard Gaussian mixture model library, that uses k-means for initialisation followed by EM to fit with the actual model.
 Only supports isotropic kernels, but then non-isotropic kernels can cause stability issues with EM.
 Has a Bayesian information criterion (BIC) implementation, for automatically selecting the number of clusters.
 Includes some very nice, and particularly fast, k-means implementations, in case that is all you want.
 Makes extensive use of scipy.weave.

+**hg**: (Apache 2.0) Simple module for constructing and applying homographies to images, plus some related gubbins.

 **kde_inc**: (Apache 2.0) A simple incremental kernel density estimation module with Gaussian kernels, that uses a fixed number of kernels and greedily merges kernels together when it exceeds that cap.
 Also includes leave one out optimisation of the kernel size, in terms of a symmetric precision matrix.
 Nothing special really - I only implemented this so I could match the experimental setup of another paper.
 Its simple and neat however, and I guess could be useful when the fixed time property matters, though if that is really the case you would probably want a C version, rather than this python-only snail.

 **lda_gibbs**: (Apache 2.0) A latent Dirichlet allocation implementation using Gibbs sampling.
 Written as a learning exercise and so not the best organised code, but fairly well commented, so has possible educational value.
 Uses scipy.weave and is hence reasonably fast.